RALIST/game/Wasteland Chronicles.md

 - The poisonous cloud, a byproduct of the war's environmental destruction, periodically sweeps across the land, posing a constant threat to survival.
 - Players uncover the history of the world, the cause of the apocalypse, and the secrets of the poisonous cloud through exploration, quests, and interactions with NPCs.
 ### Dynamic World Events
+- Events are triggered by global player actions, time-based triggers, or specific world states.
+The backend dynamically adjusts event difficulty based on participant levels and past event outcomes.
+-
 Introduce large scale events that impact the entire game world, requiring players to collaborate and adapt

 - **Weather Anomalies:** A sudden and severe dust storm or radioactive storm sweeps across the wasteland, impacting travel, resource gathering, and combat.